-Life during COVID is hard for everyone.
+Life during COVID has been hard for everyone.
 But for parents and caregivers who have a child that requires “more” due to a disorder, high sensitivity, giftedness, a learning disability, or trauma, COVID has been a an even more difficult struggle.

-You may be struggling with getting the right support for your child, maintaining consistency, finding a mask your child will actually wear, getting a solid break to breathe, job loss, financial uncertainty, health concerns and the list goes on.
+You may be struggling with getting consistent support for your child, maintaining consistency, getting a solid break to breathe, job loss, financial uncertainty, health concerns and the list goes on.
 Life is rough for everyone right now, but we recognize the challenges you face on a day to day basis are even more overwhelming at times.
-We get it because we also parent a “more” child.
+We get it because we also parent a child who requires more.

 It certainly is a tough time, but we are here to remind you that you don’t have to go it alone.